neoforged/.github/primers/1.21.2/index.md

     - `applyOnProjectileSpawned` - Applies any additional configurations from the given level and `ItemStack`.
     - `onItemBreak` - Handles what happens when the item that shot the projectile breaks.
     - `shouldBounceOnWorldBorder` - Returns whether the projectile should bounce off the world border.
+    - `setOwnerThroughUUID` - Set the owner of the projectile by querying it through its UUID.
     - `$ProjectileFactory` - Defines how a projectile is spawned from some `ItemStack` by an entity.
 - `net.minecraft.world.entity.vehicle`
     - `AbstractBoat` - An entity that represents a boat.